igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 To **set a specific data range** for selected tracks:

-* Select *Set Data Range...* from the pop-up menu and in the dialog window that pops up enter the minimum, baseline, and maximum values for the graph.
+* Select *Set Data Range...* from the track's pop-up menu and enter the minimum, baseline, and maximum values for the graph.

 The following examples show the same data in tracks with different data ranges.